Deltares/fews-web-oc/docs/public/configuration/README.md

 ### System time

 Please note that Web OC will always use the system time of the Web OC user's device as Web OC system time.
-This time setting can not be modified by Web OC configuration.
+This time setting cannot be modified by Web OC configuration.

 ## Web OC navigation using Topology